When you add images to your WordPress blog or WordPress website, you can transform your website into something aesthetically pleasing.

 Your default featured image is set.
 Click on save changes.

 If you do not add a featured image in a post, the default-featured image will appear.

 Sometimes when you share a blog post on Facebook, you see the incorrect featured image or thumbnail error?

 There can be many reasons why your post’s thumbnail is showing 404 errors.
 One of them can be that your featured image is smaller than the rest of the images with og: image tag.

-While there are some plug-ins like Yoast SEO, that automatically includes thumbnails to avoid the error, you can also add them manually.
+While there are some plug-ins like Yoast SEO, that automatically includes thumbnails and do image optimization to avoid the error, you can also add them manually.

 When you share a post through your website, and the thumbnail error shows up – Add the images manually to the post.